 Grants for up to 40 gallons of paint to local schools.
 The school must be a public, private or parochial school in a community served by a True Value Company retail identity.

 The Farm to School Grant Program provides support to incorporate local products into school meal programs, integrate agricultural education into the classroom, and cultivate and expand school gardens.
 School districts, State and local agencies, Indian tribal organizations, agricultural producers, and non-profit organizations are eligible.

 Organization: USDA Food and Nutrition Service

 Program awards small grants to local organizations to support the needs of communities.
 Eligible entities include 501c3 organizations, government entities, schools, and faith-based organizations.
-Grants of $250 to $2,500 are available through each of the Walmart and Sam’s Club facilities.
+Grants are available through each of the Walmart and Sam’s Club facilities.
 Local Community grants range from $250 to $5,000.